SebastianMarrero/Credit-Card-Fraud-Analysis/README.md

 ![Device OS](assets/images/Categorical_feature_distribution_by_device_os.png)
   - Fraud is prevalent on Windows operating system compared to other OS'.
 ![Employment Status](assets/images/Categorical_feature_distribution_by_employment_status.png)
-  - CA employment status has an unusually high number of frauds.
+  - CA employment status has an unusually high number of frauds relative to the other housing status categorires, however it also contains the largest quantity of non-fraudulent applications, indicating a generalized prevalence of data.
+  - No single employment status category shows significant differences in non-fraudulent applications and fraudulent applications.
 ![Housing Status](assets/images/Categorical_feature_distribution_by_housing_status.png)
-  - Fraud counts are noticeably higher for BA and BB compared to other housing status.
+  - Fraud counts are noticeably higher for BA, BB, and BC compared to other housing statuses.
-  - Fraud is especially rare in BG, BF, BD, even though these have decent non-fraud counts.
+  - Fraud is especially rare in BG and BF even though these have decent non-fraud counts.
 ![Payment Type](assets/images/Categorical_feature_distribution_by_payment_type.png)
-  - AB and AC payment type both show strong fraud representation relative to their non-fraud base.
+  - AA, AB, AC, and AC payment types all show strong fraud representation relative to their non-fraud base.
-  - AE payment type has almost no fraud presence despite having many non-fraud cases.
+  - AE payment type is an outlier category in that it has an infinitesimal fraud presence despite having a substantial number of non-fraud cases.
 ![Source](assets/images/Categorical_feature_distribution_by_source.png)
-  - Fraud via Internet source has significantly greater quantity of both fraud and non-fraud cases relative to Teleapp
+  - Fraud via Internet source has a greater number of both fraud and non-fraud cases relative to Teleapp.
-  - Deductions involving fraud prevalence by source cannot be confidently made, however it can be assumed through this data that the majority of both fraudulent and non-fraudulent applications occur via  the internet.
+  - conclusions with respect to patterns in fraud prevalence by source cannot be confidently made, however it can be assumed that the majority of both fraudulent and non-fraudulent applications occur via  the internet.

 ### KDE Plot - Numerical Features by Fraud Status
 ![KDE Plot](assets/images/kde_plot_numerical_features_class_status.png)
 - Features like `credit_risk_score` and `velocity_6h` showed strong separation between fraud and non-fraud classes.
 - Non-fraudulent applications tend to have a lower credit risk score than fraudulent ones.
 - Both frauduluent and non-fraudulent applications tend to have similar 6 hour, 24 hour, and 4 week velocities, in addition to similar session length and zip-count.
   - This may seem like an innocous finding at first, however this informs us greatly about the densely clustered values among fraudulent application samples.
-As the data is highly skewed towards non-fraudulent applications, then intuitively the fraudulent samples' KDE peaks will inherently be lower.
-Therefore, for our plots that have comparable KDE peaks across fraudulent and non-fraudulent samples, the feature in question are strong indicators of fraud.
+  - As the data is highly skewed towards non-fraudulent applications, then, intuitively, the fraudulent samples' KDE peaks will inherently be lower.
+Therefore, for our plots that have comparable KDE peaks across fraudulent and non-fraudulent samples, the features in question are strong indicators of fraud.

+  - In conclusion, our KDE Plot series demonstrates that variables like `credit_risk_score`, `velocity_6h`, `velocity_24h`, `session_length_in_minutes`, and `zip_count_4w` could be strong indicators of fraud in a credit card application.

 ### Correlation Heatmap
 ![Correlation Heatmap](assets/images/Correlation_Heatmap.png)
 - Most of the features show weak or near-zero correlation with fraud_bool, indicating limited linear association with fraud occurrence.
-- A few features, such as velocity_6h, velocity_24h, and intended_balcon_amount, indicate moderate positive correlation with fraud, suggesting potential relevance for predictive modeling.
+- A few features, such as `velocity_6h`, `velocity_24h`, `proposed_credit_limit`, and `credit_risk_score`, indicate moderate positive correlation with fraud, suggesting potential for successful predictive modeling.
 - Overall, this heatmap reinforces our need to go beyond linear correlation and apply additional methods to assess predictive value.

 ### Precision-Recall Curve - Logistic Regression
 ![Logistic PR](assets/images/Precision-Recall_Curve_LR.png)
-- SMOTE increased recall from 1% to 77% but at the cost of a precision drop to 5% (17 false positives compared to 35,219).
+- Introducing the SMOTE-balanced data into our logistic regression increased recall from 1% to 77% but at the cost of a precision drop to 5% (17 false positives compared to 35,219).
-- The introduction of the SMOTE oversampling technique resulted in our Logistic Regression casting an aggressively wide net around our data and misclassifying a significant proportion of non-fraudulent applications as fraudulent.
+    - Resulted in our Logistic Regression casting an aggressively wide net around our data and misclassifying a significant proportion of non-fraudulent applications as fraudulent.
 - Both curves drop quickly as recall increases, showing that the models struggle to maintain precision when trying to identify more fraud cases.

 ### Precision-Recall Curve - XGBoost
 ![XGBoost PR](assets/images/Precision-Recall_Curve_XGBoost.png)
-- SMOTE resulted in an unusably high false positive rate, demonstrated by the noticeably abysmal recall rate in our orange curve.
+- Introducing the SMOTE-balanced data results in an unusably high false positive rate, demonstrated by the noticeably abysmal recall rate in our orange curve.
-- Model ran on SMOTE-altered data indicates extremely high sensitivity to fraud, classifying 130,066 non-fraudulent applications as fraudulent.
+    - Model indicates extremely high sensitivity to fraud, classifying 130,066 non-fraudulent applications as fraudulent.
 - Model trained on the original data performs significantly better than XGBoost trained on SMOTE-altered data — it maintains a better balance between catching fraud and not overwhelming the system with false positives.
 - The original model is more conservative, yet far more trustworthy and usable for fraud detection in real-world applications.

-#### Why does SMOTE hurt our XGBoost model?
-- Synthetic points, as in the case of our oversampling technique in SMOTE, adds a lot of "noise" in the form of newly generated fraud samples, which can mislead the tree growth process.
-- Our XGBoost model is incredibly vulnerable to synthetic patterns generated by SMOTE due to it being a high-capacity learner - these patterns don't generalize uniformly to the rest of the data, leading to a precipitous drop in precision score.

 ### Precision-Recall Curve - LightGBM
 ![LightGBM PR](assets/images/LightGBM_PR_Curve.png)
-- Our LightGBM model with SMOTE applied decimatea our fraud recall estimates.
-It's precision hovers near zero across all recall levels, meaning that almost all fraud predictions are false alarms.
+- Our LightGBM model with SMOTE-balanced data decimates our fraud recall estimates.
+Its precision hovers near zero across all recall levels, meaning that almost all non-fraud predictions are classified as false alarms.
-- Weighted LightGBM delivered the most balanced output.
-Precision steadily declines with increasing recall, which is expected.
-The model is cautious, but when it flags fraud, it's relatively accurate early on.
+- Despite low recall (0.05), our model trained on imbalanced data retains semblance of predictive value — it makes some smart decisions in identifying true fraud by identifying slightly less than half fraudulent applications (0.41).
+-
 ### Precision-Recall Curve - Weighted LightGBM vs XGBoost
 ![Weighted PR](assets/images/Weighted_PR_Curve.png)
 - **LightGBM with `scale_pos_weight`** achieved the highest overall PR AUC (0.162) with strong recall (0.79), outperforming all other models.
-- Both models massively outperform their SMOTE counterparts, proving that scale_pos_weight is the superior approach for decision trees.
+- Both models massively outperform their SMOTE counterparts, proving that scale_pos_weight is the superior approach for calibrating highly imbalanced data for our decision trees models.
   - Our LightGBM model correctly identifies 163,218 non-fraudulent applications and only misclassifies 34,576 legitimate applications as fraud, a drastic improvement from the 197,411  legitimate applications misclassified as fraud in our SMOTE-altered data.
   - Our XGboost model received a significant tune-up in performance, although not quite as good as our LightGBM model, demonstrated clearly in the consistently lower precision rates over the recall range.
   - Our XGboost model correctly identifies 179,305 non-fraudulent applications and only misclassifies 1,324 legitimate applications as fraud, also a drastic improvement from the 130,066 legitimate applications misclassified as fraud in our SMOTE-altered data.

+#### Why does SMOTE hurt our XGBoost and LightGBM models?
+- Synthetic points, as in the case of our oversampling technique in SMOTE, adds a lot of "noise" in the form of newly generated fraud samples, which can mislead the "tree growth" process in our "decision tree"-based predictive models.
+- Our XGBoost and LightGBM models are incredibly vulnerable to synthetic patterns generated by SMOTE due to it being a high-capacity learner - these patterns don't generalize uniformly to the rest of the data, leading to a precipitous drop in precision score.

 ---